spiceai/samples/constraints/README.md

 then observe the logs of the Spice runtime and the worker service.

+`docker logs -f spiceai-constraint-demo`
+`docker logs -f spiceai-constraint-demo-worker`

 ## Spice SQL REPL
-In addition to viewing the logs, run queries using the Spice SQL REPL to explore the data in the Spice.ai runtime and ensure the constraints are being kept.
+In addition to viewing the logs, run queries using the Spice SQL REPL to explore the data and ensure the constraints are being kept.

 `docker exec -it spiceai-constraint-demo spiced --repl`